The best lunch spots on the slopes

 I love the Rodel-Alm because it is an attractive mountain restaurant in a good location.
 There is one wonderful table with a fireplace in the middle – perfect for thawing out.
 Alternatively, sit in one of the alcoves and enjoy the biggest ham hock ever – only order one and share between two people.
 Wash down with a little Grüner Vertliner and then ski the short way back to the Nasserein gondola.

 St Christoph – Hospiz Alm

 With a prime piste-side location, the Hospiz-Alm is a must-stop if you’re skiing in St Anton, Lech or Zurs.
 The large terrace is perfect for sunny days although it can get quite busy.
 Quieter tables can be found on the first floor.
-A Wiener Schnitzl washed down with a glass of bubbly is what the locals go for, but another house speciality is the Kaiserscharm, a sort of caramelized pancake.
+A Wiener Schnitzl washed down with a glass of bubbly is what the locals go for, but another house specialty is the Kaiserscharm, a sort of caramelized pancake.
 Our insider’s tip is to book a table at the Kulinarium, a balcony above the terrace which has its own private waiter and a more refined menu.
 And when nature calls, rather than clattering down the stairs in your ski boots, opt for the helter-skelter-style slide and put your feet up as you whoosh down to the basement.
 Never fails to entertain!